-- 22.5 Any person may ask that a deputation be received by a meeting of the Council.
-Such a request shall be made to the Chief Executive at least 9 clear working days before the meeting.
-The person making the request shall indicate the matter to which the request relates, the number (which shall not be more than five), of names and addresses of the persons who will form the deputation, and the member or members of the deputation who will speak for them. - 22.6 On being called by the Mayor, the person or persons speaking for the deputation may make such remarks as he/she or they think fit, (provided that the remarks shall relate to the matter indicated when the request was made, and that the remarks do not constitute a personal attack upon any person).
-The person or persons speaking for the deputation shall be heard in silence. - 22.7 Members of the Council may ask questions to the members of the deputation.
+- By attending in person and addressing the committee verbally; - By joining the meeting virtually by video link and addressing the committee verbally; or - By providing a written statement in advance of the meeting to be read out by an officer (such statement to be provided at least 9 working days before the meeting). - 22.6 On being called by the Mayor, the person or persons speaking for the deputation may make such remarks as he/she or they think fit, (provided that the remarks shall relate to the matter indicated when the request was made, and that the remarks do not constitute a personal attack upon any person).
+The person or persons speaking for the deputation shall be heard in silence.
+Alternatively, the written statement of the speaker will be read out by an officer. - 22.7 Members of the Council may ask questions to the members of the deputation who are present in the meeting either physically or virtually.
 Such questions shall be asked and answered without discussion.
 Unless the Mayor decides otherwise, not more than 15 minutes will be allowed to deal with all Deputations at a given Council meeting.